vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/QuickDeploymentClientSetup.md

 ## Client Installation

-On your client machines, you will be running the following script
+On your client machines, you will be running the following script in an administrative context:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/Import-QuickDeployCertificate.ps1')); iex ((New-Object System.Net.WebClient).DownloadString('https://chocoserver:8443/repository/choco-install/ClientSetup.ps1'))
 ```

 What does this do?
 * Sets the execution policy for this script run to bypass.
-It does not affect permanent settings
+It does not affect permanent settings.
-* Imports the SSL Certificate from the Quick Deploy Environment
+* Imports the SSL Certificate from the Quick Deploy Environment.
 * Calls Client setup script from the QDE environment.

 > :warning: **WARNING**: If you have changed the host name, this will not work for you.
 Please reach out to support for options.

-The ClientSetup.ps1 script will :
+The ClientSetup.ps1 script will:

 - Install Chocolatey
 - License Chocolatey